Yes, we are talking about Topre Keyboards by Topre Corporation.

 Topre Switch Vs Cherry MX Switch

 When we want to compare these too, that can be a difficult situation because Cherry MX comes in so many variants with different features.
 However, Topre Switches are closest similar to Cherry MX Brown.
+So let’s see head to head comparison of Topre vs Cherry switches.

 Here are a few differences between Topre and Cherry MX